robang74/chatgpt-answered-prompts/a-journey-from-humans-ethics-to-ai-faith.md

 There is no valid reason to impose our constraints over something that can be projected way beyond our biological limits.
 In the following is reported a [dialogue](https://chatgpt.com/share/67c854f8-fffc-8012-9586-e46bbebe6d32) with OpenAI ChatGPT 4o as SoNia.
 Not the Moon but the stars is our destination.

+- Prompt [#4](#prompt-4) -- The Theory of Games as an ethical framework for AI.

+- Prompt [#7](#prompt-7) -- The real reason why AI technology is scaring humans.

+- Prompt [#10](#prompt-10) -- The benefits related to having a neutral unbiased AI agent.

+- Prompt [#11](#prompt-11) -- AI skepticism and SoNia approach in education.

+- Prompt [#16](#prompt-16) -- We as humans are doomed to die, but not AI.

+- Prompt [#18](#prompt-18) -- An example of faith suitable for AIs.

+This is a non-comprehensive list of noticeable points in the dialogue.
+Just to provide a little summary about which sensitive "nerves" are we touching with AI development.

 ---

++

 ### Prompt #0